scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 version, because they are published in scala 3.0.0-RC1, or they are Java libraries.

 ### The new build after migrate-libs
-We use sbt `1.5.0-M2` and we removed the macro library `"com.softwaremill.scalamacrodebug:macros"`.
+We use sbt `1.5.0-M2` and we removed the macro library `"com.softwaremill.scalamacrodebug:macros"` from the libraryDependencies.
 When depending on a macro library, you won't be able to migrate to Scala 3, until this library is published for Scala 3.

 ```diff
 //build.sbt
 - scalacOptions ++= Seq("-explaintypes", "-Wunused"),